daily word - verbal injury

 Add new comment

-daily word - take a hike
+daily word - being right

 Dale Cresap's picture